luapower/luapower-all/luapower.md

 ## Module usage

-The module assumes that the luapower tree is at the current directory.
+The module assumes that the luapower tree is the current directory.
 If that's not the case, you have say where it is:

 	lp.config('luapower_dir', '/path/to/luapower')

+It also assumes that the luapower tree was cloned (see [luapower-git]) rather than just downloaded.

 The API can be categorized based on the different types of things it does: